By Elizabeth F. McNamara

 2016 Election: New Council President; No More Town Meeting

 Mark Schwager, a doctor and the only Democrat elected in 2016, received the second highest vote total.
 This was Schwager’s fourth term on the council, but they had not been consecutive terms.
 He’d served from 2006 to 2010, then again starting in 2014.
 Schwager had made two unsuccessful runs for state office, running for state senate in 2010 and state representative in 2012.
-He also served on the Fire District Board of Commissioners from 2011 to 2013.
+He also served on the Fire District Board of Commissioners from 2011 until it merged with the town in 2013.

 Sean Todd, who works in medical sales, also won reelection in 2016.
 Todd, a Republican, had first gained a seat on the council in 2014.